satria-mitra/Plant-Monitor/README.md

 I also want to implement improvement in the future if I have a chance to upgrade this project.
 Some cool improvements that came into my mind were :

 - Add an led as a sign of incoming message
-- Prototype my own pcb board so it can fit oled display
+- Prototype my own pcb board so it can fit bigger oled display
-- Usinf bigger display
-- Playing a sound from subscribed messages using [Talki library](https://www.arduinolibraries.info/libraries/talkie)
 - [Sonification project](https://www.instructables.com/Biodata-Sonification/) using sound to illustrate how a Plant could singing :)
 - [RGB Audio visualizer](https://projecthub.arduino.cc/janux/rgb-32-band-audio-spectrum-visualizer-2f4788) also would be a perfect companion for that sonification idea